Colorado Real Estate Network Local Market Update for September 2017

 Economists list three primary avenues to housing recovery: better market fundamentals, improved market composition and more jobs.
 Many areas of Colorado are enjoying better fundamentals and less distressed activity.
 If job growth continues in 2013, housing should lead the way to economic recovery in our state, and our REALTOR members will enjoy a robust market with increased opportunities.

 Please note that the above informaiton is based on residential properties.
-If you would like more detailed 2012 fourth quarter reports for all Gunnison County and Hinsdale County, please contact info@hallrealty.net.
+If you would like more detailed 2012 fourth quarter reports for all Gunnison County and Hinsdale County, please contact [email protected].

 Realtor, Equal Housing, MLS